openvswitch/ovs/ovn/CONTAINERS.OpenStack.md

 * When VM-A is created on a hypervisor, its VIF gets added to the Open vSwitch integration bridge.
 This creates a row in the Interface table of the Open_vSwitch database.
-As explained in the [IntegrationGuide.md], the vif-id associated with the VM network interface gets added in the external_ids:iface-id column of the newly created row in the Interface table.
+As explained in the [IntegrationGuide.rst], the vif-id associated with the VM network interface gets added in the external_ids:iface-id column of the newly created row in the Interface table.